subfuzion/appmesh-blog/colorapp/cloudmap/README.md

           Value: !Sub "colorteller.${AWS::StackName}-mesh.local:9080"
 ```

-For this demo, we set `RESOURCE_PREFIX` to "demo" and then deployed this stack using this as the name, so the value works out to:
+For this demo, we set `RESOURCE_PREFIX` to "demo" and then deployed the stack using this as the stackname (https://github.com/aws/aws-app-mesh-examples/blob/master/walkthroughs/howto-servicediscovery-cloudmap/deploy.sh#L29), so the value is transformed to:

     colorteller.demo-mesh.local:9080

-So this is what the running gateway service will be configured with.
-It will sent an HTTP request to colorteller.demo-mesh.local:9080 and use the response to return a color to the caller.
+So this is the endpoint value that the running gateway service will be configured with.
+The gateway service tasks will send an HTTP request to colorteller.demo-mesh.local:9080 and use the response it receives to return a color to the caller.

-So how does `colorteller.demo-mesh.local` actually resolve?
-This will resolve thanks to App Mesh configuration and integration with Cloud Map, which will be discussed next.
+How does `colorteller.demo-mesh.local` actually resolve to an IP address?
+It will resolve thanks to App Mesh configuration and integration with Cloud Map, which will be discussed next.

 ### App Mesh Configuration